How to get the perfect Chocolate Brownies:

 I like my chocolate brownies smooth and without any nuts.
 Call me fussy but the nuts just interfere with the sheer indulgence of a good, dark brownie – let’s face it, they occupy space where chocolate should be!
 Unadorned.
 Unpretentious.
 Simply the best!

 These brownies will give you the much loved dense and dark flavour that a good brownie ought to have.
 Almost papery top layer, getting progressively dense as you move inwards.

 Feel free to add a handful of coarsely chopped nuts in there if you like.
 One of our favourite things to do is adding chopped white chocolate in the mix.
 The white chocolate caramelises, almost burns as it cooks and gives a lovely new dimension to the final flavour.

 I make this in a medium sized dish of about 23cm x 15cm (9 x 6).

-3. Break the chocolate up into pieces and place in a microwaveable bowl.
-Microwave on medium power (I do 80%, mine’s 1000w) for about 60-90 secs.
+- Break the chocolate up into pieces and place in a microwaveable bowl.
+Microwave on medium power.
 Check after 60 secs, stir and continue if not melted at all.

-4. Add butter and repeat for another 60 secs.
-Stir until it's all melted and combined (see pic).
+- Add butter and repeat for another 60 secs.
+Stir until it's all melted and combined.
 Leave it to cool for a few minutes.

-I have a huge brownie tin about 33cm x 25cm (13 x 10) that I use for tray bakes that I sometimes use for this when I need lots of brownies, same recipe, just double all the ingredients and bake for about 60 minutes or so.
+I have a huge tray bake tin (13 x 10) that I sometimes use when I need lots of brownies, same recipe, just double all the ingredients and bake for about 60 minutes or so.